 STORYWORLD OF “A ROSE FOR EMILY”

 Emily’s house is your classic house-as-character.
-Faulkner uses words that more ‘correctly’ describe a human, not an edifice:
+Faulkner uses words that more ‘correctly’ describe a human, not an edifice.

 It was a big, squarish frame house that had once been white, decorated with cupolas and spires and scrolled balconies in the heavily lightsome style of the seventies, set on what had once been our most select street.
 But garages and cotton gins had encroached and obliterated even the august names of that neighborhood; only Miss Emily’s house was left, lifting its stubborn and coquettish decay above the cotton wagons and the gasoline pumps–an eyesore among eyesores.
 And now Miss Emily had gone to join the representatives of those august names where they lay in the cedar-bemused cemetery among the ranked and anonymous graves of Union and Confederate soldiers who fell at the battle of Jefferson.

-We learn about Emily’s house before we learn about Emily.
+Note that we learn about Emily’s house before we learn about Emily.
 Emily = her house.

 The local history of this Deep South town is the Civil War, and what John Truby would call the ghost of “A Rose For Emily”.
 The war is off the page, but influential nonetheless.